KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

       ex. smicli cimping 5

     Options:
       -t, --timeout INTEGER  Timeout in sec for the operation.
-(Default: 10.)
+(Default: 10).
       -i, --interactive      If set, presents list of targets to chose.
       --no-ping              Disable network ping of the wbem server before executing the cim request.
-(Default: True.)
+(Default: True).
       -d, --debug            Set the debug parameter for the pywbem call.
 Displays detailed information on the call and response.
-                             (Default: False.)
+                             (Default: False).
       -h, --help             Show this message and exit.